What it does

 Once at least one template has been created, you can apply the template to a new or existing document here:

-You can also convert a current wiki page into a template and vice-versa by changing the page type.
+You can also convert a current documentation page into a template and vice-versa by changing the page type.
 The edit, clone, and delete functionality all work with templates as well.

 Important notes for customer documents: